With just 5 days in New Zealand, we decided to spend our time in North Island and Auckland was our main travel hub. We only had one day in Auckland!

 The hiking path was really easy.
 From the Batger Road entrance, it was a short 15-minute walk along the dirt path.
 There were small inclines, but nothing drastic.
 Hiking boots are not needed as the dirt is nicely packed.

-You’ll be rewarded to luscious greenery everywhere and a massive crater that is 50 meters (164 feet) deep.
+You’ll be rewarded with luscious greenery everywhere and a massive crater that is 50 meters (164 feet) deep.
 Plus, there are amazing views of the city and the waters from any vista points in the area.
 The walking path itself on the summit is a small loop.
 You can also visit the Eden Gardens off of Omana Avenue if you want to learn and see more plants.

 Explore The Waterfront